 Webber Lake boat dock

-One of eight picnic tables at the Webber Lake Day Use area ($5000 for these specific picnic tables at the Webber Lake)
+One of eight picnic tables at the Webber Lake Day Use are

 Two benches along the north shore of Webber Lake